 Although every hospital should provide you with sufficient information on how to prepare, this is rarely done in any meaningful way.
 When it is done it is often done to suit the hospital's needs not yours.

 Studies have consistently shown that the better a patient is prepared for surgery the faster the healing process and the better the outcome.

 So in the spirit of self-empowerment let's get going.

-What Preparations are Necessary?
+What is Necessary?

 Well quite a lot of things.
 Consider this list: -

 - Pre-operative assessment - carried out to make sure you are fit enough for the procedure.
 This is normally carried out on an out-patient basis.
 You should be told about post-operative care and given advice about physiotherapy.